hunkaracar/WebS-Alsha/README.md

 python alsha.py -sS <target IP>  => Scans the 35 most used ports on the target site and tries to get Version information

 python alsha.py -D <http://example.com>  => It scans and detects existing directories and hidden directories on the target website.

+python alsha.py -subd <example.com> --protocol <http or https>  => Performs a subdominance scan on the target system

 #We load our computer with the following command